Pipicallu/LemonTree/README.md

                         between company and comsumer.
  * Testimonial section - Featuring horizontal/side scrollable range of positive feedback from past consumers.
  * Social link footer section - Providing ways to get in touch with the company through various forms of social media.

+ ### purcahse.html

+ * Buy for business section - the company is taking more of a hands on approach and is looking to cultivate long term relationships with new businesses, which is why the form section comprises of email and phone inputs as well as a text area. for companies to express their interest in the product.

+ * try section - As the brand is still relatively new the site is currently exhibiting a try section for consumers to get familiar with the product.
+This section features a simple address form and a call out section.